sirjust/AutomateWashingtonUploads/README.md

 [21372:21360:0124/150957.594:ERROR:device_event_log_impl.cc(211)] [15:09:57.595] USB: usb_device_handle_win.cc:1049 Failed to read descriptor from node connection: A device attached to the system is not functioning.
 (0x1F)
 ```

 This error should be ignored.
 The Chrome team is working to lower the log event level so this doesn't appear.
-It has no bearing on the way our ChromeDriver operates, and the errors won't appear in our logs or the email the program sends
+It has no bearing on the way our `ChromeDriver` operates, and the errors won't appear in our logs or the email the program sends

+As of August 2021 these errors should no longer be logging.
+We can configure the `ChromeDriver` to exclude logging (see `DependencyContainer.cs`)

 ## Troubleshooting